oktadev/okta-blog/_source/_posts/2022-09-01-kafka-microservices.md

 - [JHipster: OAuth2 and OpenID Connect](https://www.jhipster.tech/security/#-oauth2-and-openid-connect)
 - [Apache Kafka Introduction](https://kafka.apache.org/intro)

-There are also a few tutorials Kafka, microservices, and JHipster that you might enjoy on this blog:
+There are also a few tutorials on Kafka, microservices, and JHipster that you might enjoy on this blog:

 - [Reactive Java Microservices with Spring Boot and JHipster](/blog/2021/01/20/reactive-java-microservices)
 - [Secure Kafka Streams with Quarkus and Java](/blog/2020/04/08/kafka-streams)